 If you need to censor your feelings this is a bad sign.
-In a health relationship you can tell your partner how you feel without them needing you to change or telling you that you have no right feel the way you do.
+In a healthy relationship, you can tell your partner how you feel without them needing you to change or telling you that you have no right feel the way you do.

 3. You do not need to keep secrets from them.

 Sure some things need to be kept a secret.
 Like their birthday present.
 But if you find that you do not feel safe in telling your partner things this is a bad sign.
 Healthy relationships do not require people to keep secrets to be acceptable.

 There may be times you censor what you say.
 You do not have an obligation to tell everyone you know about every flaw in their character you see.
 Tack is not the same thing as needing to keep things a secret.

 Being together should be fun.
 If every time you spend time together you are holding on for this time to end this is a really bad sign.